 - Then go to the ‘Home’ tab in the ribbon and search In this section you’ll get an option named ‘Format Cell Alignment.
 Click on it.

 - By clicking the ‘Format Cell Alignment’ option you’ll find the ‘Format Cell’ In this ‘Format Cell’.
-Here, selects the ‘Alignment’ tab.
+Here, select the ‘Alignment’ tab.
 In this tab, you’ll get the degree of orientation.

 - We can control our degree of rotation by changing degrees.
 Here, we take 20 degrees of rotation for our selected text.